16 - 21 June 2024

 Abstract

+All-sky medium-energy gamma-ray observations are essential to deepen our understanding of physics in high energy astronomical phenomena, and to further develop multi-messenger astronomy.
+Future all-sky MeV gamma-ray telescopes must have a large area detector and keep high sensitivities even in the energies in which Compton scattering is dominant.
 AMEGO-X is one of the proposed MeV gamma-ray missions and its gamma-ray detector consists of silicon trackers and calorimeters.
-In order to efficiently detect MeV photons and to have precise Compton reconstruction, the silicon sensors must be fully depleted and have a good positional resolution (~500 um) with a good energy resolution.
-On top of that, the power consumption of the silicon detector must be low (< 1.5 mW/cm2).
-We have been developing AstroPix, an HV-CMOS active pixel sensor, to fulfill such requirements.
-Our latest AstroPix (ver.3) is the first full reticle chip designed to meet the requirements for both pixel pitches and power consumption.
-We report basic characterization of AstroPix-v3 such as I-V, noise, energy calibration/resolutions, dynamic range, and indirect depletion depth measurements using gamma-ray sources.
-We also present the status of a 2×2 array of AstroPix, Quad-chip, which is the smallest component of the silicon tracker.
+In order to efficiently detect MeV photons and to have precise Compton reconstruction, the silicon sensors must be fully depleted (500 μm) and have a moderate position resolution (∼ 500 μm) with a good energy resolution (< 10% at 60 keV).
+On top of that, the power consumption of the silicon detector must be low (< 1.5 mW/cm2) given the required silicon area in the gamma-ray detector is huge (∼ 24 m2).
+We have been developing AstroPix, a high-voltage CMOS active pixel sensor, to fulfill such specifications.
+In this contribution, we report basic characterization of the third version of AstroPix chip (AstroPix3), such as I-V measurement, imaging capability, energy spectrum, and indirect depletion depth measurements using gamma-ray sources.

 Presenter